Are you subject to an A-133 Audit?

 - Proper calculation of indirect cost rates (Fringe / Overhead / G&A)

-SYMPAQ SQL provides your non-profit organization with a solid foundation for the proper management of costs associated with fulfilling federal grants and contracts.
-Join the legions of government contractors and not-for-profit entities that quickly and efficiently pass their government audits (e.g., DCAA, NIH or A-133) with SYMPAQ SQL as their financial management system.
+SYMPAQ provides your non-profit organization with a solid foundation for the proper management of costs associated with fulfilling federal grants and contracts.
+Join the legions of government contractors and not-for-profit entities that quickly and efficiently pass their government audits (e.g., DCAA, NIH or A-133) with SYMPAQ as their financial management system.
 Some key features that support federally funded not-for--profits include:

 - Negotiated Indirect Cost Rate Agreement (NICRA) allocations to grants and contracts